The Housing Office provides information and services to Westmont students for:

 All students at the main campus in Santa Barbara must have a housing assignment that has been approved by the Housing Office.
 This is a condition of enrollment.
 Off-campus commuting from a non-Westmont property is a restricted and limited category, and it must be approved by Housing.
-The vast majority of students who attend Westmont reside in college housing, mostly on campus but also at Westmont's off-campus apartments (aka Ocean View or Off-Campus Ocean View).
+The vast majority of students who attend Westmont reside in college housing, mostly on campus but also at Westmont's off-campus Ocean View apartments.

-All students are expected to reside on campus or in the off-campus Ocean View Apartments, unless they have an exception to be an off-campus commuter.
+All students are expected to reside on campus or in the off-campus Ocean View apartments, unless they have an exception to be an off-campus commuter.
 The small number of exceptions would be for those who are required by the college to live off-campus, or who are allowed live off campus in a non-Westmont property.
-See Four-Year Residential Experience and Off-Campus Commuting.
+See Four-Year Residential Experience and Off-Campus Living.

 You may reach the Housing Office by calling, writing or visiting.
-We are located in the Clark-N Cottage, which overlooks the large Clark parking lot (near Emerson) on upper campus.
+The office is located in the Clark-N Cottage, which overlooks the large Clark parking lot (near Emerson) on upper campus.
 Open hours are 9:00am-4:00pm, Monday-Friday (lunch hour and occasional meetings away from the office, notwithstanding).
 No appointments are necessary, but please request one if needed.